Implementing Object-Oriented Programming in C

 Total area: 163.10

-When you write class Shape { virtual double area() = 0; } in C++, the compiler does everything we manually did above:
+When you write class Shape { virtual double area() = 0; } in C++, the compiler handles all the manual work we did above:

-C++'s OOP syntax is essentially syntactic sugar over C OOP idioms.
-The compiler automates all the tedious work of binding vtables, passing this, and performing type conversions.
-Understanding this sheds light on some seemingly bizarre C++ design decisions—like why the size of an empty class isn't 0 (it has a vptr), why virtual destructors are so important (otherwise destruction won't route to the derived class's vtable), and why you can't call virtual functions inside a constructor (the vptr hasn't been set up yet).
+C++ OOP syntax is essentially syntactic sugar for C OOP idioms.
+The compiler automates all the tedious work of wiring up vtables, passing this, and performing type conversions.
+Once you understand this, you can make sense of seemingly strange C++ designs—like why the sizeof an empty class isn't zero (it has a vptr), why virtual destructors are important (otherwise the destructor won't reach the derived class's vtable), and why you can't call virtual functions in constructors (the vptr hasn't been set up yet).

 Why Virtual Destructors Matter

-In our C implementation, shape_destroy() finds the correct destroy function through the vtable to release resources.
-If destroy in the vtable isn't properly overridden, free() will only free memory for the base class size, and the extra fields in the derived class will leak.
-The C++ virtual destructor solves the exact same problem—when delete base_ptr is called, it must find the derived class's destructor through the vtable, destroying the derived class first and then the base class.
-If the destructor isn't virtual, the compiler performs static binding and only calls the base class destructor—the derived class's resources leak.
+In our C implementation, shape_destroy() uses the vtable to find the correct destroy function to release resources.
+If destroy isn't properly overridden in the vtable, free() only releases memory sized for the base class, leaking the extra fields added by the derived class.
+Virtual destructors in C++ solve the exact same problem—when delete base_ptr is called, the vtable must be used to find the derived class's destructor to tear down the derived class before the base class.
+If the destructor isn't virtual, the compiler performs static binding and only calls the base class destructor—leaking the derived class's resources.

 Exercises